-- Towards the end of the COP experience, students are expected to document one (1) complete history and physical exam write-up (H&P).
-This is a formative, non-graded exercise.
-The H&P will be reviewed for feedback by their COP preceptor utilizing a H&P Feedback Form to be found at the end of tend of this document (Appendix D). - Once the student receives feedback from the preceptor, he/she is to submit both the H&P and the completed feedback form to receive credit for the assignment.
-In addition, this H&P will be used in a session that allows the student to practice their oral patient presentation skills. - Prior to writing the final full H&P, each student is encouraged to write a segment of the full H&P on patients as they go through the COP experience (i.e., the History of Present Illness or Physical Exam only).
-This will help prepare the student for the final H&P assignment and can be brought to the preceptor for feedback. - ➤ Preceptor action: Preceptors are encouraged to prompt students to write different segments of a full H&P throughout the year in preparation for the final complete H&P
+- At the beginning of the COP-1 experience, students will participate in an H&P writing workshop to prepare them for completing one on a patient seen in the clinic.
+This workshop will be led by the students' Portfolio Advisor.
+This advisor will follow each student throughout COP in both the first and second year.
+The role of this advisor is to help students develop their H&P writing skills. - Towards the end of the COP-1 experience, students are expected to document one (1) complete history and physical exam write-up (H&P) from a patient interviewed during one of the COP-1 sessions.
+This H&P will be reviewed for formative feedback by their portfolio advisor.
+We also encourage all students to give the H&P to their COP preceptor for feedback prior to completion. - Prior to writing the full H&P, each student is encouraged to write segments of the full H&P on patients as they go through the COP experience (i.e., the History of Present Illness or Physical Exam only).
+This will help the student prepare for the final H&P assignment and can be brought to their preceptor for feedback. - ➤ Preceptor action: Preceptors are encouraged to prompt students to write different segments of a full H&P throughout the year in preparation for the final complete H&P

-- Preceptor action: preceptor should identify a patient appropriate for the student to obtain a full history and complete physical exam.
+Preceptor action: preceptor should identify a patient appropriate for the student to obtain a full history and complete physical exam.
 Preceptors should use their discretion to choose this patient, keeping in mind students will need additional time to complete this task.
 A full H&P does not need to be the reason for the visit.
-Good opportunities for this activity may include follow up visits, and/or patients well known to the preceptor who have the additional time to spend with the student. - Preceptor action: Preceptors should provide formative feedback on one (1) complete H&P write-up utilizing the H&P feedback form.
+Good opportunities for this activity may include follow-up visits, and/or patients well known to the preceptor who have the additional time to spend with the student.